 How to make tofu spinach ricotta

-If you want to use the ricotta for lasagna, manicotti, or stuffed shells, spinach is a delicious addition to the ricotta.
+If you want to use the ricotta for lasagna, manicotti, or stuffed shells, spinach is a delicious addition to the dairy-free ricotta.
 Frozen spinach is the easiest since it is already wilted.
 (You will need 1 cup of frozen or wilted spinach or 11 cups of raw spinach to equal the same amount.)

 A tray of vegan spinach and ricotta stuffed shells before the sauce has been put on.